veloxity343/inception/README.md

 3. **Security First**: Always implement security best practices from the start
 4. **Infrastructure Automation**: Use tools like Make and Compose for repeatability
 5. **Monitoring and Observability**: Implement comprehensive monitoring from day one
-6. **Documentation**: Maintain clear, up-to-date documentation for your infrastructure
+6. **Documentation**: Maintain clear, up-to-date documentation for infrastructure

 ### Resources